OpnLaaS/opnlaas/docs/Sprint-Review.md

 - Integrate virtualization to the frontend
 - Create booking system
-- Add permission system for user accounts
+- Expand permission system for user accounts